‘THE DEMONS OF RED LODGE AND OTHER STORIES’

 Please feel free to comment on my review.

-With ‘Circular Time’ being my favourite Doctor and Nyssa audio, I was so pleased to hear that a brand new CD with four one-part adventures was going to be released at the end of December 2010 featuring that TARDIS team.
-I was looking forward to hearing this new CD and I wasn’t disappointed!
+With ‘Circular Time’ being my favourite Fifth Doctor and Nyssa audio anthology, I was pleased to hear that a brand new audio anthology featuring four one-part adventures featuring the TARDIS duo would be released at the end of December in 2010.
+I was so looking forward to hearing this on a CD.

-I’ve had my CD cover of ‘The Demons of Red Lodge and Other Stories’ signed by Peter Davison at the ‘MCM Birmingham Comic Con’, NEC Birmingham, November 2017 and Sarah Sutton at the ‘London Film & Comic Con’, Earl’s Court, London, July 2011.
+I’ve had my CD cover of ‘The Demons of Red Lodge and Other Stories’ signed by Peter Davison at the ‘MCM Birmingham Comic Con’ at the NEC in Birmingham in November 2017.
+I’ve also had it signed by Sarah Sutton at the ‘London Film & Comic Con’ in Earl’s Court, London, July 2011, which is terrific!

 ‘THE DEMONS OF RED LODGE’

-I’m pleased this episode ends with beautiful scene between the Doctor and Nyssa.
-I like the links to Nyssa’s past from ‘The Keeper of Traken’ and the sense of peace between her and the Doctor.
+I’m pleased with the way this episode ended, as there’s a beautiful scene between the Doctor and Nyssa where they stop to look at the sunrise.
+I liked the links to Nyssa’s past from ‘The Keeper of Traken’, as there’s a sense of peace between her and the Doctor as they watch the sunrise together.

 ‘The Demons of Red Lodge’ rating – 10/10